Mozarabic Rite: Features

-There was no fixed anaphora or Eucharistic prayer in the Mozarabic rite of Mass, which permitted a fair degree of extemporaneous flexibility.
-When the Mozarabic rite was given a new lease on life in 1500, the Roman words of institution, the key words that Jesus used at the Last Supper, were required.
-Originally, the Mozarabic words of institution were from St. Paul's First Epistle to the Corinthians (11:24), with the formula for the consecration of the wine being a combination of 1 Corinthians 11:25, Luke 22:20, and Matthew 26:28.
-These were the words written on the (old) Mozarabic Missal, though the Roman formula was included as a footnote in the Missal and was used in actual practice in place of the old Spanish formula (note, however, that it was reinstituted by the modern Mozarabic Missal).
+There was no fixed anaphora or Eucharistic prayer in the Mozarabic Rite of Mass, which permitted a fair degree of extemporaneous flexibility.
+When the Mozarabic Rite was given a new lease on life in 1500, the Roman Words of Institution (i.e., the key words that Jesus used at the Last Supper) were required.
+Originally, the Mozarabic Words of Institution were from Saint Paul's First Epistle to the Corinthians (11:24), with the formula for the Consecration of the wine being a combination of 1 Corinthians 11:25, Luke 22:20 and Matthew 26:28.
+These were the words written on the (old) Mozarabic Missal, though the Roman formula was included as a footnote in the Missal and was used in actual practice in place of the old Spanish formula (reinstituted in the modern Mozarabic Missal).

 Some Eucharistic prayers are addressed to Christ rather than to God the Father.
 After the consecration of the bread and wine (see Eucharist), as the Creed is being chanted, the host (the real presence of Christ under the species of bread) is broken into nine pieces, each representing a facet of Christ's life on earth, seven of which are arranged in a cross on the paten.
-After a variable introduction the Lord's Prayer was said by the celebrant alone, with everyone else responding "Amen" to each petition, except for the petition for daily bread, for which the response is "For you are God" and everyone concluding the final petition, "but deliver us from evil" with the celebrant.
+After a variable introduction the Lord's Prayer was said by the celebrant alone, with everyone else responding "Amen" to each petition (except for the petition for daily bread, for which the response is "For you are God"), and everyone joining the celebrant for the final petition, "but deliver us from evil".

 Influence on other rites and churches

-The Mozarabic Rite has been of interest to non-Catholic communions as well.
-For example, in the 1880s the Anglican Communion examined the Mozarabic rite for ideas about making their own liturgy more inspiring, and at present the Spanish Reformed Episcopal Church employs it for the celebration of all sacraments.
+The Mozarabic Rite has been of interest to non-Catholic groups as well.
+For example, in the 1880s the Anglican Communion examined the Mozarabic Rite for ideas about making their own liturgy more inspiring.
+Presently, the Anglican Spanish Reformed Episcopal Church employs it for the celebration of all sacraments.

-The Spanish custom of las arras, when the bridegroom gives his bride thirteen coins after exchanging vows, has its origins in the Mozarabic rite and is still practised in former Spanish colonies in Latin America and in the Philippines, as well as Hispanic Catholic parishes in the United States and Canada.
+The Spanish custom of las arras, when the bridegroom gives his bride thirteen coins after exchanging vows, has its origins in the Mozarabic Rite.
+It is still practised in former Spanish colonies in Latin America and in the Philippines, as well as their ethnic Catholic parishes in the United States and Canada.